mchav/mchav.github.io/_posts/2025-09-11-an-introduction-to-program-synthesis.md

 ---

 ## Introduction
-This post kicks off a hands-on series about program synthesis—the art of generating small programs from examples.
+This post kicks off a hands-on series about program synthesis—the art of teaching machines how to generate code.
 We’ll build a tiny, [FlashFill-style](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/12/popl11-synthesis.pdf) synthesiser that learns to turn strings like “Joshua Nkomo” into “J. Nkomo” from input/output pairs.
 We'll see how to define a tiny string-manipulation language, write an interpreter, and search the space of programs to find one that solves our toy problem.

 The accompanying code for this post is [on Github](https://github.com/mchav/synthesis) and runs in under a second for most examples.